-How to Help an Alcoholic Mother
+How to Help Your Mother With Alcohol Addiction

 The older you get, the more you realize that your parents are people with problems and mistakes of their own.
 No parent is perfect, but having a mother who struggles with alcohol use can place a heavy burden on the rest of the family.
-You might feel hurt or angry because of the choices she has made yet still want to help her.

 - How often, how much, and how quickly you drink.